Early Childhood Special Education Endorsement

 Required Courses

-Documentation and Assessment in Inclusive Early Childhood Settings
+Documentation and Assessment in Inclusive Early Childhood Settings (PECE 521)

 This course discusses assessment methods and strategies used in early childhood settings.
 The course addresses the selection, administration, analysis, and interpretation of both formal and informal assessment tools.
 The role of assessment in eligibility, diagnosis, program planning, and curriculum-based assessments to support young children with disabilities will be outlined.
 3 credits.

-Proactive Management and Positive Behavior Supports for Young Children
+Proactive Management and Positive Behavior Supports for Young Children (PECE 524)

 This course examines behavior guidance and classroom management techniques within early childhood environments with an emphasis on methods that support the social and emotional development of young children.
 Positive behavior supports for individual children with a variety of needs are discussed.
 3 credits.